-Here is some background information about Christianity, the most practiced religion in the world.
+Here is a look at Christianity, the most practiced religion in the world.

 The belief in one God originated with the Jewish religion.

-Christians believe Jesus Christ is the "Messiah" or savior of the world.
-They also believe that Christ is the son of God.
+Christians believe Jesus is the “Messiah” or savior of the world.
+They also believe that he is the son of God.

 Jesus was born in a manger in Bethlehem to Mary, a virgin at the time of conception, and Joseph, her husband.
-Mary was visited by the angel Gabriel and told she would conceive a son, though she was not yet married and a virgin and he would be the Messiah.
+Mary was visited by the angel Gabriel and told she would conceive a son and he would be the Messiah.

 Jesus was crucified on a cross.
 His death made salvation and forgiveness of sins possible for all.

-On the third day after his crucifixion, Jesus Christ arose from the dead.
-The resurrection of Christ is celebrated on Easter, which is considered Christianity's most important holiday.
+On the third day after his crucifixion, Jesus arose from the dead.
+His resurrection is celebrated on Easter, which is considered Christianity’s most important holiday.